About Larry House

 Upon graduation I entered the U.S. Air Force and for 24 years traveled the world installing and maintaining navigation equipment on airfields in many countries.
 While in the military, I developed a desire to make knives.
 A supervisor also made knives and introduced me to the forging of steel and the idea of pushing metal instead of removing it.

 A machinist takes a piece of metal and removes all the material not required for the part.
 In forging, a smith heats the metal and pushes it to the places he needs it.
 Forging of metal introduced me to art for the sake of art.
-I hope to learn to create artwork that is both pleasing to the eye and useful as well.
+Working in my shop in Picayune Mississippi I strive to create artwork that is both pleasing to the eye and useful as well.

 I have studied under many great smiths — Chris Marks, Frank Turley, Rob Gunter, Larry Harley, James Batson — and attended classes at the American Bladesmith Society School, Austin Community College, Tom Clark’s Ozark School of Blacksmithing, and many others.